aspleym/TMM4275-Assignment-3/README.md

     │   order.html                      The result page giving a download link for the updated .prt-file.
     │
     └───js
-            index.js                    Multiple scripts used to handle events on the website.
+            index.js                    Script used to handle events on the website.
 ```

 ## Contributors